×

 Definition of Limburger Cheese and Margarine

 Do you know What is Limburger Cheese and Margarine.
 If you are looking for the definition of Limburger Cheese and Margarine or want to know what is Limburger Cheese and Margarine?, then this is where you will fetch your answers.
 Well, in simple terms Limburger is a cow milk, semi soft cheese, with a washed rind.
-While NA Both these products are unique in their own ways.
-Limburger Cheese is a Straw colored dairy product and Margarine is Not Available colored.
+While Margarine is a spread made from vegetable oils, water, and sometimes milk.
+It is used as a substitute for butter.
+Both these products are unique in their own ways.
+Limburger Cheese is a Straw colored dairy product and Margarine is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Limburger Cheese bears Grassy, Mild and Mushroomy flavor with a Sour smell aroma whereas Margarine has Not Available flavor and a Not Available aroma.
+Limburger Cheese bears Grassy, Mild and Mushroomy flavor with a Sour smell aroma whereas Margarine has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Limburger Cheese originated in Belgium, Germany, Netherlands, whereas origin of Margarine is traced back to Europe, Greece, Italy.